Marklogic-retired/marklogic-data-hub/examples/insurance/README.md

 The project has flows predefined for integrating the customer data.

-- AdvantageFlow: Has steps for ingesting and mapping Advantage customer data.
+- **AdvantageFlow**: Has steps for ingesting and mapping Advantage customer data.
-- BedrockFlow: Has steps for ingesting and mapping Bedrock customer data.
+- **BedrockFlow**: Has steps for ingesting and mapping Bedrock customer data.
-- CustomerMastering: Has a mastering step for matching and merging duplicate customers across the Advantage and Bedrock datasets.
+- **CustomerMastering**: Has a mastering step for matching and merging duplicate customers across the Advantage and Bedrock datasets.

-Finish configuring the flows and run the steps to complete the integration.
+You can finish configuring the flows and run the steps to complete the integration.

 ## How to Integrate the Customer Data

 1. Start the Data Hub and select the project folder: examples/insurance
-2. View the AdvantageFlow flow.
-Configure the AdvantageIngest step by setting the Source Directory Path to the datasets/advantage directory.
+2. View the `AdvantageFlow` flow.
+Configure the `AdvantageIngest` step by setting the Source Directory Path to the `datasets/advantage` directory.
-3. Ingest the Advantage dataset by running the AdvantageIngest step.
+3. Ingest the Advantage dataset by running the `AdvantageIngest` step.
 This ingests 100 Advantage customer documents into the staging database.
 You can view the documents in the Browse Data view.
-4. With the Advantage customer data ingested, configure the AdvantageMap step in the AdvantageFlow flow.
+4. With the Advantage customer data ingested, configure the `AdvantageMap` step in the `AdvantageFlow` flow.
-5. Run the AdvantageMap step in the AdvantageFlow flow.
+5. Run the `AdvantageMap` step in the `AdvantageFlow` flow.
 This harmonizes the 100 Advantage customer documents into the final database.
 You can view the documents in the Browse Data view.
-6. View the BedrockFlow flow.
-Configure the BedrockIngest step by setting the Source Directory Path to the datasets/bedrock directory.
+6. View the `BedrockFlow` flow.
+Configure the `BedrockIngest` step by setting the Source Directory Path to the `datasets/bedrock` directory.
-5. Ingest the Bedrock dataset by running the BedrockIngest step.
+7. Ingest the Bedrock dataset by running the `BedrockIngest` step.
 This ingests 100 Bedrock customer documents into the staging database.
 You can view the documents in the Browse Data view.
-6. With the Bedrock customer data ingested, configure the BedrockMap step in the BedrockFlow flow.
+8. With the Bedrock customer data ingested, configure the `BedrockMap` step in the `BedrockFlow` flow.
-7. Run the BedrockMap step in the BedrockFlow flow.
+9. Run the `BedrockMap` step in the `BedrockFlow` flow.
 This harmonizes the 100 Bedrock customer documents into the final database.
 You can view the documents in the Browse Data view.
-8. Run the CustomerMaster flow to master the Advantage and Bedrock customer data.
+10. Run the `CustomerMaster` flow to master the Advantage and Bedrock customer data.
 This merges documents for two matching customers in the final database.
 You can view the results in the Browse Data view.

 ## Example Customer Data